In this article: Learn from the pros and find out how to overcome decorating paralysis with these 7 lessons from HGTV stars!

 There was also the time when I tried a new “modern looking” decorating scheme that just didn’t feel like home.

-Recently, it took me a week to decide if I like the new rug I just ordered online.
-(More on that story later!;))
+It also took me a week to decide if I like the new rug I ordered online.
+(Update: I kept it and still love it years later!)

 I know I’m not alone with the overwhelm of choices that come with doing a room makeover.
 But, after completing more than 28 of them in the past 28 years, I’ve learned that a beautiful ending begins with one decision after another.